The Falcon (film): Plot

 During the late 14th century Serbia becomes the target of the Ottoman Empire.
-The year is 1388 and Turkish bandits freely roam throughout southern Serbia.
-While the majority of Serbian knights is concentrated around the city of Kruševac, capital of Serbia at the time, the southern borders are partially left undefended.
+The year is 1388 and Turkish bandits roam freely throughout southern Serbia.
+While the majority of Serbian knights is concentrated around the city of Kruševac, the capital of Serbia at the time, the southern borders are partially left undefended.
 It is not until the following year of 1389 when it will come to a total clash of two armies.

-While the respected Serbian noble Strahinja Banović is out hunting, a Turkish renegade gang burns his castle, kills all of his servants, and takes the young wife of Banović Strahinja.
+While the respected Serbian noble Strahinja Banović is out hunting, a Turkish renegade gang burns his castle, kills all of his servants, and takes his young wife.
 Strahinja begins a long quest to rescue his wife despite everybody else's doubts in her fidelity.
 Strahinja gathers a posse of scoundrels and goes after the bandits.
 In the meantime, the Turkish bandit Alija tries to seduce Strahinja's wife Anđa, but she refuses him.
 However, over a period of time she begins to weaken.